Corroded pipe led to Philadelphia refinery fire -U.S. Chemical Safety Board

-NEW YORK (Reuters) - An old, degraded piece of metal pipe that had not been tested for corrosion led to a June fire and explosions at the Philadelphia Energy Solutions oil refinery, the U.S. Chemical Safety and Hazard Investigation Board said in a report on Wednesday.
+NEW YORK (Reuters) - An old, degraded piece of metal pipe that had not been tested for corrosion led to a June fire and explosions at the Philadelphia Energy Solutions oil refinery, the U.S. Chemical Safety and Hazard Investigation Board said on Wednesday.

 The pipe fitting gave way around 4:00 a.m.
-ET (0800 GMT) on June 21, releasing more than 3,200 pounds of highly toxic chemical hydrofluoric acid (HF) into the atmosphere, the CSB said.
+ET (0800 GMT) on June 21, releasing propane containing more than 3,200 pounds of highly toxic chemical hydrofluoric acid (HF) that escaped into the atmosphere, the CSB said.

-That led to three separate explosions that hurled pieces of the refinery across the nearby Schuylkill River and onto highways, causing a blaze that was visible for miles, and destroyed an alkylation unit that treats HF.
+That led to three separate explosions that hurled pieces of the refinery across the nearby Schuylkill River and onto highways, causing a blaze that was visible for miles, and destroying an alkylation unit that uses HF to produce components of high-octane gasoline.

 The report confirms what sources told Reuters in August, that the company was expected to say that hydrofluoric acid was released during the incident.
 HF can burn the eyes, skin and lungs, and can be fatal.

-A process operator at the plant quickly activated a fail-safe that dumped a large quantity of HF into a protected vessel so that more of that fuel did not ignite, CSB said.
+A process operator at the plant quickly activated a fail-safe that dumped a large quantity of HF into a protected vessel so that more of the acid was not released, CSB said.

+While CSB officials said they were unaware of health complaints tied to the leaked chemical, Reuters spoke to residents of the South Philadelphia neighborhood surrounding the refinery in the days after the fire, who complained of burning eyes, itchy skin and other symptoms linked to HF exposure.

+The PES incident has put a new spotlight on HF, which has come under criticism by the CSB and refinery worker unions for its use in U.S. refineries in populated areas.

-The metal composition of the pipe, including copper and nickel, did not meet industry standards, the agency said.
+The ruptured pipe fitting, known as an elbow, was also found to have a metal composition that included high levels of copper and nickel, failing to meet industry standards, the agency said.

+“The elbow that ruptured corroded faster than the rest of the piping,” CSB investigator Lauren Grim said at a press conference.

 After the blast, the thinnest portion of the pipe fitting was found to be half the thickness of a credit card, said CSB, a non-regulatory federal agency.